icons8/lunacy-docs/docs/release-notes/index.md

 * Improved comments synchronization between cloud prototypes and the app.
 * Now, Lunacy remembers the latest font color that you used and applies to new text blocks.
 And only if the color of the background where you place a new text block doesn’t ensure proper readability, Lunacy will use black or white font color.
 * Now, if you enable a shape tool (rectangle, ellipse, triangle, etc.) and click over the canvas, Lunacy creates a shape with the default size of 100x100px and 100px for lines and arrows.
+The default artboard size is 375x812px.
 * Shadows and blurs now appear in the Effects section of the Inspector.
 * Auto-fix feature.
 It tries to fix corrupted .sketch files on opening.